behnamasadi/software_quality_assurance/README.md

-# Code Coverage with Clang
+# Code Coverage with Clang-tidy

 # Cppcheck